FAQs: Applying for Master degree programmes at the Department of Business and Economics

 Business Law in an International Context

-- Since many classes are taught in German a proof of German proficiency of at least B2 level (CEFR) is required for Non-German applicants
+• Since many classes are taught in German a proof of German proficiency according to these regulations are requested

 You need to present a standardised test to prove that your English level is a high B2 CEFR (Common European Framework of References) or above.
 The required minimum score of the accepted English certificates are listed below.
 We accept certificates of up to five years old.

-If you have studied in the higher education system a minimum of two semesters entirely in English, this can be accepted as equivalent (please provide proof with your application).
-You do not need to provide further English certificates if you hold a GMAT.
+If you have studied in the higher education system a minimum of two semesters, entirely in English, this can be accepted as equivalent (please provide proof with your application).
+You do not need to provide further English certificates if you hold a GMAT/ GMAT Focus.

-For the Master programme International Finance only TOEFL, IELTS or GMAT will be accepted.
+For the Master’s programme International Finance only TOEFL, IELTS or GMAT will be accepted.

 Please note: We cannot accept A-level /school leaving certificates or DAAD language certificates as English proficiency tests.